oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Databases.
 Fleet Maintenance enables DBAs to automate patching of a wide range of Oracle Database configurations including Oracle RAC environments with Data Guard Standby.

-Starting with Enterprise Manager 13.5 RU1, Enterprise Manager offers a new interface to ease automated patching, update, and upgrade of your database fleet.
+Starting with Enterprise Manager 13.5 RU1, Enterprise Manager offers a new interface to ease automated update(patching), and upgrade of your database fleet.

 Benefits of using the EM Fleet Maintenance capability include:
 - Minimizing downtime with use of Out of Place patching
 - Enterprise scalability using the Enterprise Manger Deployment Procedures Framework
 - A single pane of glass for monitoring and managing the entire patching and upgrade operations
 - Ability to schedule/retry/suspend/resume operations.
-- Patch Oracle Databases across different infrastructure including engineered systems like Oracle Exadata
+- Patch Oracle Databases across different infrastructure including engineered systems like Oracle ExaCC

 ![](images/new-em-fleet-maintenance-overview-1.png " ")